DC x Sonic the Hedgehog: First miniseries

-As the Ragna Rock exits the dimension it was trapped in, Cyborg and Tails build a device similar to the one which sent the Emeralds to the League's universe, with which they plan to use their six Emeralds' frequency to resonate with the one in Darkseid's possession.
+Cyborg and Tails build a device similar to the one which sent the Emeralds to the League's universe, with which they plan to use the Emeralds to resonate with the one in Darkseid's possession.
 Breaking through the Ragna Rock, the teams confront Darkseid, with Sonic and Flash recovering the last Emerald as others hold Darkseid off.
-Darkseid attempts to kill Sonic and Flash with his Omega Beams, only for the former to absorb the other six, and transform into Super Sonic, helping turn the tide of the fight.
+Darkseid attempts to kill Sonic and Flash with his Omega Beams, only for Sonic to absorb the other six and transform into Super Sonic, helping turn the tide of the fight.
 Cyborg's and Tails's device is given enough power to commence their plan, as Flash uses Speed Force energy to power it up.
-Darkseid attempts to tear reality apart with a shroud of darkness, but is foiled by the powered-up device, which restores reality back to normal, sending both teams back to their universes, and reverting everything chronologically to before Darkseid's invasion.
+Darkseid attempts to tear reality apart with a shroud of darkness, but is foiled by the powered-up device, which restores reality back to normal, sending both teams back to their universes.
 As Shadow and Silver check on the restored city, and Knuckles continues guarding the rebuilt Master Emerald, Sonic continues his picnic with Tails and Amy in Never Lake, while hoping that he and his friends will meet the Justice League again.

-Elsewhere, Eggman has entered the League's universe and formed an alliance with Luthor, as they both conspire to bring their enemies to their knees with a new Death Egg Robot made of LexCorp technology.
+Elsewhere, Eggman has entered the League's universe and formed an alliance with Lex Luthor, as they both conspire to bring their enemies to their knees with a new Death Egg Robot made of LexCorp technology.